IngallsLabUW/B-MIS-normalization/README.md

 Jamie Collins and Laura Hmelo assisted in the development and release of this code.
 Thanks to four anonymous reviewers whose comments improved this method.

 # License
-This project is licensed under the terms of the GNU General Public License v3.0 See the LICENSE file for rights and limitations.
+This project is licensed under the terms of the GNU General Public License v3.0.
+\n See the LICENSE file for rights and limitations.